How Jaïra Joy conquered Red Bull Dance Your Style World Final 2025

 What’s next for you?
 What do you hope to be in your future?

 To travel the world with Oxygen and show everyone what we’ve got.
-And that we can do freestyle but also choreography.
-This Red Bull thing is a good step to show it because now people are recognizing us more.
+And that we can do freestyle, but also choreography.
+This was a good step to show it because now people are recognising us more.
 I think we are more popular because of choreography, and freestyle is something that people don’t really expect from us.
 Now we are showing that we can do everything.